 - Avocado oil or light olive oil

-How to Make Mayonnaise from Scratch
+How to make Olive Oil Mayonnaise

 Put all the ingredients except for the oil into the work bowl of a food processor.
 Buzz it for a minute or so until it gets creamy, then gradually add the oil in a small drizzle while the processor is running.
 Like...
 REALLY slowly.